Information argument

 Gitt is impressed by the intangibility of mental states.
 He says that we can’t touch or see consciousness, whereas we can touch and see matter.
 But the claim that we can touch and see matter is not true with respect to dark matter, which makes up 85 percent of all matter.
 Of the remaining 15 percent, neutrinos are the second most common particle in the universe (after photons).
 In the time it takes you to read this sentence, tens of billions of neutrinos have traveled through your pinky toe.
 How many did you see or feel?

-Obviously, I am not implying that consciousness is made of dark matter or neutrinos.
-My point is simply that not everything that is made of matter is readily seen or touched.
+Obviously, I’m not implying that consciousness is made of dark matter or neutrinos.
+My point is simply that not everything that’s made of matter is readily seen or touched.
+To the contrary, matter is mostly intangible.

-Regardless, Gitt cannot reasonably infer a grand supernatural consciousness from our ignorance about how our brain matter generates our minds.
-While there is no harm in speculating on such topics, we should acknowledge that Gitt is engaged in mere speculation.
-He does not have an adequate basis for a religious conclusion.
+Regardless, Gitt cannot reasonably infer a grand supernatural consciousness from our ignorance about how brain matter generates minds.
+He lacks an adequate basis for a religious conclusion.

 Gitt is also mistaken to insist that information, as in DNA, must be created by consciousness.
-The evolutionary process seems perfectly capable of assembling DNA without conscious supervision.
-Speaking more generally, it appears that unguided matter actually produces all information.
+The evolutionary process is perfectly capable of assembling DNA without conscious supervision.
+Indeed, unguided matter produces all information.
+Yes, all.
 Let me explain.

 Conversely, the more random or non-repetitious a physical system is, the more information it contains (i.e., the more bits of information are required to describe it).
-The most random state possible for our universe would be a state of maximum entropy.
+The most random state possible for our universe would be a state of maximum entropy (measured in joules per kelvin per mole).
 Physical processes that contribute entropy to the universe contribute to the information content of the universe.

 Life is organized matter.
 Being organized means being further from a state of entropy.
-A life form operates as an entropy pump.
+A life form operates as an entropy pump.[13]
 It sustains itself in a lower state of entropy by consuming energy (such as sunlight or other forms of life such as vegetables) and by expelling comparatively disorganized energy into its environment (such as heat or outgassing).
-New information—that is, increased entropy—comes from the sum of all life-sustaining processes as well as other, nonliving physical processes that increase entropy.[11]+
+New information—that is, increased entropy—comes from the sum of all life-sustaining processes as well as other, nonliving physical processes.

 [2] Isabelle Robinson, “How Much Does the Internet Weigh?”
 AZoQuantum, April 20, 2018, https://www.azoquantum.com/Article.aspx?ArticleID=68.

-[3] Jim Al-Khalili, “Maxwell’s Demon and the Nature of Information,” https://www.youtube.com/watch?v=tqgvqeLybik (video no longer available).
+[3] Jim Al-Khalili, “Maxwell’s Demon and the Nature of Information,” https://www.youtube.com/watch?v=tqgvqeLybik (offline).

 [4] A nanometer is one-billionth of a meter.
 To visualize a nanometer, imagine a strand of hair lying flat on a hard surface.
-Now imagine that hair being enlarged so that, if you were standing on it, you could look down upon the spire attached to the top of Empire State Building (1,454 feet tall).
+Now imagine that strand of hair being enlarged so that, if you were standing on it, you could look down upon the spire attached to the top of Empire State Building (1,454 feet tall).
 If you scaled up a cubic nanometer the same amount as that strand of hair, it would be only the size of a pea.
+Each cubic nanometer contains three to five atoms, though it depends on the size of the atoms.
+The number of atoms in one strand of hair is unfathomable.
+The number of atoms in an entire peach is…well, it’s also unfathomable, but more so.

-[7] Philosophers have different ideas about what constitutes causal closure.
+[8] Philosophers have different ideas about what constitutes causal closure.
 One might suppose, for instance, that if we trace backward through a causal chain associated with a physical event, we will never encounter any nonphysical cause.
-This notion of causal closure reminds me of the demarcation problem discussed in chapter 2.
-In that chapter, however, we were discussing “supernatural” versus “natural,” whereas the concept of causal closure concerns “physical” versus “nonphysical.”
-The difficulty we face in discussing causal closure lies in discerning the distinction between what is physical and what is nonphysical.
+But that raises another question.
 If an entity causally interacts with the physical realm, is that alone sufficient to classify the entity as physical?
-I am experiencing a flashback to the dispute we discussed in chapter 2 between Baruch Spinoza and Thomas Hobbes.

 [9] Quoted in: George Sylvester Viereck, Glimpses of the Great (Duckworth, 1930), 372–3.